 Someone might ask, “But what about good works?
 Don’t they have something to do with salvation?”
 Yes, they do, but we must be sure to keep the order straight.
 The Bible offers an entire book, the book of James, to explain that once a person gets saved the salvation will produce good works.
 In other words, good works are the evidence of salvation, not the cause of it.
 Think of it this way: Good works cannot flow into salvation, but they will inevitably flow out of it.

-So, summing up everything, salvation definitely isn’t easy.
+Summing up the situation, salvation definitely isn’t easy.
 For one thing, it’s not easy to abandon the idea of saving yourself.
-Frankly, that’s a roadblock that some people just can’t get past.
-And then for another thing, it’s not easy to let Jesus change you in order to produce those good works that will evidence your salvation.
+For another thing, it’s not easy to let Jesus change you in order to produce those good works that will evidence your salvation.
 Truth be told, some people really don’t want to change their ways, and so they want nothing to do with salvation.

 And what becomes of all unsaved people?
 Tragically, they are left to hang in their precarious spiritual position for the duration of their lives until they slip on down into eternity to meet an even worse fate.
 Why?
 Is it because Jesus doesn’t love them or won’t save them?
 No, it’s because they don’t love Him and they won’t let Him save them.